 Certain things are easy to expect when you visit the south.
 A few of those things are good food, beautiful scenery, and historical sights to see.
 People who travel to southern cities such as Birmingham, Alabama know they can find all the above and more.

 For many visitors they want more than good food and great scenery, they want adventure.
 Only their type of adventure includes looking for all things supernatural.
-Many avid ghost hunters venture to Birmingham in hopes of conducting their own paranormal investigation and any of the haunted hotels in Birmingham.
+Many avid ghost hunters venture to Birmingham in hopes of experiencing the paranormal firsthand, booking into one of the most haunted hotels in the city is a perfect way to experience the haunted side of Birmingham.

 Join us as we check into some of the most haunted hotels in Birmingham, AL.